External Risk Signals · Australian Independent Schools

 • Score 10 / 10

 The Federal Budget allocates $40.4M to strengthen NCCD disability funding compliance and integrity, with a stated $463M savings target over four years.
 Improved data collection, clarified NCCD guidelines, and active targeting of "over-allocated or accumulated funding" are all in scope.
 Independent Schools Australia CEO Graham Catt has publicly raised concerns about the impact on independent schools, which rely significantly on NCCD loading.
-The accompanying BFSA measure (Commonwealth SRS share to 25% by 2034, $407.5M additional) is the structural funding signal sitting alongside.
+The accompanying BFSA measure (Commonwealth SRS share to 25% by 2034, putting signatory jurisdictions' public schools on track to 100% of the SRS) is the structural funding signal sitting alongside.

 Why this matters